kristopolous/mansnip/README.md

       &[enter]  turn off the filtered view
       g(number) go to that line

-Stop wasting time with the 1980s ways of stumbling through manual and say goodbye to these problems once and for all!
+Stop wasting time with the 1980s ways of manually stumbling through manuals and say goodbye to these problems once and for all!

 **Now there's finally a solution!**